DVaughan/VSpaceEncoding/README.md

 * Crypto Key Management: Safely store cryptographic keys in text files or cloud storage without plain text visibility.
 * Privacy in Collaborative Environments: Keep sensitive information hidden while working in shared or public coding spaces.

+## Live Sample

+See [this live sample](https://danielvaughan.org/Samples/VSpaceEncoding/) to view the JavaScript implementation in action.

 ## Getting Started

 Clone this repository to get started: